cas4ey/shared_allocator/README.md

 so `std::allocator` can be easily replaced by `salloc::shared_allocator` (or by other `salloc::` allocators).

 ### adding shared_allocator to your project with CMake
-1. Copy files include/shared_allocator/*.* to your shared_allocator directory inside your include directory (for example, include/third_party/shared_allocator or just include/shared_allocator).
+1. Copy files include/shared_allocator/*.* to your include directory (for example, include/third_party/shared_allocator or just include/shared_allocator).
 2. Copy files source/*.* to your sources directory (for example, source/shared_allocator).
 3. Include source/shared_allocator/CMakeLists.txt into your main CMakeLists.txt: `add_subdirectory(source/shared_allocator)`